6 tips for making the most of your cold room

 At Crodeon we build the Reporter, a wireless sensor device that records the temperature in multiple rooms with a built-in alarm function.
 This allows you to watch your cold rooms from a distance with peace of mind.
 A notification (email, sms or voice call) is sent when the temperature no longer meets the requirements allowing for a quick response.
 Providing reliable remote monitoring is key to avoiding catastrophic scenarios from happening.

-A temperature registration device or online data logger, like the Reporter, has some important advantages compared to a simple SMS-alarm tool.
+A temperature registration device or online data logger, like Reporter, has some important advantages compared to a simple SMS-alarm tool.
 They both notify you when the temperature rises, but having the data at your fingertips allows you to analyse the alarm and assess the seriousness of the situation.
 Furthermore, when you add sensors for measuring humidity, CO2, energy consumption (kWh) or track how many times the doors open, you can detect technical anomalies or inefficient operation of your cold room.

 Think about the layout of the cold storage